-Amount = $$RX \frac{CPI(2)}{CPI(1)}$$
+Amount = RX $$\frac{CPI(2)}{CPI(1)}$$

-- R = The amount which is the rehabilitation levy payable in respect of the period of 12 months immediately preceding the Index Review Date. - CPI(2) = The figure for Sydney of the Consumer Price Index (All Groups) for the most recent complete quarter prior to the Index Review Date. - ii. on and from the relevant Index Review Date and until next varied, that amount shall be deemed to be the rehabilitation levy payable.
+- R = The amount which is the rehabilitation levy payable in respect of the period of 12 months immediately preceding the Index Review Date. - CPI(2)= The figure for Sydney of the Consumer Price Index (All Groups) for the most recent complete quarter prior to the Index Review Date. - CPI(1)= The figure for Sydney of the Consumer Price Index (All Groups) for the most recent completed quarter prior to the previous Index Review Date. - ii. on and from the relevant Index Review Date and until next varied, that amount shall be deemed to be the rehabilitation levy payable.